strikles/atac/README.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/books/books.gif"></p>

-governments worldwide (except for chile) are still denying us neurorights, while a synthetic hell is created as a demonic psychiatric circus, where life is gambled by inducing psychotic states and psychotic behavior in an interactive spectacle of "bursting the psychosis bubble" with in games which inspire so much confusion, hatred and anger among the population, and which are of the reasons that led to war in ukraine.
+governments worldwide (except for chile) are still denying us neurorights, while a synthetic hell is created as a demonic psychiatric circus, where life is gambled by inducing psychotic states and psychotic behavior in an interactive spectacle of "bursting the psychosis bubble" with, in necropolitics games which inspire so much confusion, hatred and anger amongst the population, and which are one of the reasons that led to the current war in the ukraine.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/adam_tree_of_life.png"></p>